Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Related Work

 \section{Related Work}

 There are a number of universal PPLs that require non-trivial suspension.
-One such language is Anglican~\citep{wood2014new}, which solves the suspension problem using CPS.
-Anglican does not perform a full language CPS transformation, as is described in~\citet{tolpin2016design}.
-Specifically, certain statically known functions named \emph{primitive procedures}, that include a subset of the regular Clojure\footnote{The host language of Anglican.} functions, are guaranteed to not execute non-PPL code, and Anglican does not CPS transform them.
-However, higher-order functions in Clojure libraries cannot be primitive procedures, and Anglican must manually reimplement such functions (e.g., \ttt{map} and \ttt{fold}) using PPL code.
-More importantly, Anglican does not consider a selective CPS transformation of PPL code, and always fully CPS transforms the PPL part of Anglican programs.
+One such language is Anglican~\cite{wood2014new}, which solves the suspension problem using CPS.
+Anglican performs a full CPS transformation with one exception---certain statically known functions named \emph{primitive procedures}, that include a subset of the regular Clojure (the host language of Anglican) functions, are guaranteed to not execute PPL code, and Anglican does not CPS transform them~\cite{tolpin2016design}.
+However, higher-order functions in Clojure libraries cannot be primitive procedures, and Anglican must manually reimplement such functions (e.g., \ttt{map} and \ttt{fold}).
+Anglican does not consider a selective CPS transformation of PPL code, and always fully CPS transforms the PPL part of Anglican programs.

-WebPPL~\citep{goodman2014design} and the approach by~\citet{ritchie2016c3} also make use of CPS transformations to implement PPL inference.
-They do not, however, consider selective CPS transformations. \citet{scibior2018functional} present an architectural design for a probabilistic functional programming library based on monads and monad transformers (and corresponding theory in~\citet{scibior2017denotational}).
+WebPPL~\cite{goodman2014design} and the approach by Ritchie et al.~\cite{ritchie2016c3} also make use of CPS transformations to implement PPL inference.
+They do not, however, consider selective CPS transformations. Ścibior et al.~\cite{scibior2018functional} present an architectural design for a probabilistic functional programming library based on monads and monad transformers (and corresponding theory in Ścibior et al.~\cite{scibior2017denotational}).
 In particular, they use a coroutine monad transformer to suspend SMC inference.
 This approach is similar to ours in that it makes use of high-level functional language features to enable suspension.
 They do not, however, consider a selective transformation.

-There also exists many other PPLs, such as Pyro~\citep{bingham2019pyro}, Stan~\citep{carpenter2017stan}, Gen~\citep{towner2019gen}, and Edward~\citep{tran2016edward}.
-These PPLs either implement inference algorithms that do not require suspension, or restrict the language in such a way that suspension is explicit and trivially handled by the language implementation.
-Newer versions of Birch also fall in the latter category.
+The PPLs Pyro~\cite{bingham2019pyro}, Stan~\cite{carpenter2017stan,baudart2021compiling}, Gen~\cite{towner2019gen,lew2023smcp3}, and Edward~\cite{tran2016edward} either implement inference algorithms that do not require suspension (e.g., Hamiltonian Monte Carlo), or restrict the language in such a way that suspension is explicit and trivially handled by the language implementation.
+For example, SMC in Pyro\footnote{Note that the main inference algorithm in Pyro is stochastic variational inference, which does not require suspension.} and newer versions of Birch require that users explicitly write programs as a \ttt{step} function that the SMC implementation calls iteratively.
+Resampling only occurs in between calls to \ttt{step}, and suspension is therefore trivial.